swagtop/bevy-flake/docs/details.md

 Other shells do this through `LD_LIBRARY_PATH`, but this requires you to set it every time you want to run the binary.
-Setting it with `rpath` lets you run the binary even if you're no longer in the `default` shell.
+Setting it with `rpath` lets you run the binary even if you're no longer in the `default` shell, as long as those dependencies are in your `/nix/store`.

 More packages can be added to the `default` shell, by adding them to the `devShellPackages` list.
 This is also where you can add `mold` as a linker, to